bcgov/bcgov-Shiny-deployment-paths/docs/shinyapps_dot_io.md

 # shinyapps.io

-The shinyapps.io service offered by RStudio is an option for deploying your BC Government shiny app, but only if it meets some important criteria:
+The shinyapps.io service offered by Posit (previously RStudio) is an option for deploying your BC Government shiny app, but only if you have an annual enterprise SaaS subscription for the [service shinyapps.io hosting service](https://www.shinyapps.io/) _and_ your app meets some important criteria:

-* open data, listed in the B.C.
+* open-licensed data, listed in the B.C.
 Government's open data catalogue [catalogue.data.gov.bc.ca](https://catalogue.data.gov.bc.ca/dataset?download_audience=Public)

-- related to this, you will require a Privacy Impact Assessment for your app, which will state that the data are licensed under the Open License

-* open code, posted to a repo within [github.com/bcgov](https://github.com/bcgov)
+* open-lisenced code, posted to a repo within [github.com/bcgov](https://github.com/bcgov)

-* a bcgov subscription with [shinyapps.io](https://www.shinyapps.io/)

-A Strategic Threat Risk Assessment has been completed for shinyapps.io.
-Please contact martin.monkman@gov.bc.ca for a copy.
+Depending on your Ministry/organization policies and the app functionality, you will need a Privacy Impact Assessment (PIA) and sometimes a Strategic Threat Risk Assessment (STRA) and for the shinyapps.io servive and/your app.